malmostad/sitevision_assets/README.md

     $ git clone git@github.com:malmostad/sitevision_assets.git
     $ cd sitevision_assets

-After cloning the repository, install the required Node.js dependencies for the project.
+After cloning the repository, install the dependencies for the project.
 Be sure to have [Node.js](http://nodejs.org) installed on your machine.
 Run:

     $ npm install